coding-panda/panda-pods-repeater-field/README.txt

 Debug: Fixed some styling problems
 Debug: Fixed the pods relationship fields ordering problem
 Add: Now give alerts if changes not saved

+= 1.1.9 =
+Debug: fixed the problem that expanding and contrasting call the pprf_resize_fn() too many times.